-The Spine is made up of four parts (24 individual vertebra):
+The Spine is made up of four parts:

-- Cervical (neck) 7 vertebra
+- Cervical (neck)

-- Thoracic (chest) 12 vertebra
+- Thoracic (chest)

-- Lumbar (low back) 5 vertebra
+- Lumbar (low back)

-- Sacrum (tail bone) 9 fused vertebra
+- Sacrum (tail bone)

 Preparing for Spine Surgery

 Spine surgery can relieve pain and enable individuals to live fuller, more active lives.
 If you and your surgeon have decided that you are a good candidate for spine surgery, you will need time to prepare, both physically and psychologically.
 By planning ahead and following these recommendations, you can help ensure a smooth surgery and a quicker recovery.